Ushio/PotableAlembic/README.md

 ## Create Potable Alembic Library for windows
 Alembic for windows is too complicated to build.
 So I created alembic drop-in src package.
-It is available to use just add this src to arbitrary projects.
+It is available to use just add this src to arbitrary projects. **No more dll**

 ## make